DynamicCake/glua/README.md

 ## Credits

 - [Luerl](https://github.com/rvirding/luerl): This library is powered by Luerl under the hood.
-- [Lua](https://github.com/tv-labs/lua) - This library API is inspired by Elixir's Lua library.
+- [Elixr's Lua library](https://github.com/tv-labs/lua) - This library API is inspired by Elixir's Lua library.